DebugML/debugml.github.io/_posts/2024-06-27-logicbreaks.md

 Interestingly, these theory-based attacks also transfer to models learned from data.

-### Small Transformers Can Encode and Learn Rule-following
+### Small Models Can Encode and Learn Rule-following

 We first consider whether a transformer can even perform inference in propositional Horn logic, and if so, how this might be done.
 We show that, in fact, a transformer with only **one layer** and **one self-attention head** has the *theoretical capacity* to do just this.